djmary-k/App_assistant/README.md

 If the file is unknown, it will move into the folder "Others".

 The following functionality is supported by the application.
-- Supporting this types of files: JPEG, JPG, PNG, SVG, AVI, MP4, MOV, MKV, DOC, DOCX, TXT, PDF, XLSX, PPTX, MP3, OGG, WAV, AMR, M4A, ZIP, GZ, TAR.
+- Supporting file types: JPEG, JPG, PNG, SVG, AVI, MP4, MOV, MKV, DOC, DOCX, TXT, PDF, XLSX, PPTX, MP3, OGG, WAV, AMR, M4A, ZIP, GZ, TAR.
 Uknowing types moving to folder "Others".
 - Transliterating Cyrillic alphabet to Latin and replacing all symbols to "_" except Latin letters and numbers.
 - Unpacking archives and moving to the folder 'Archives'.
 - Deleting empty folders in the target folder.